nikolaydubina/go/eng/doc/DeveloperGuide.md

 Before starting work, please check the go/patches folder for any existing patch files related to the files you're working on.
 This helps maintain a clean repository by avoiding redundant patch files.

-### Rolling Back Changes in `go/src`
+### Submitting Changes

-We do not retain changes in the submodule after generating patch files, as this approach is similar to maintaining a fork.
-The submodule is pinned to a specific commit hash, and we always start from that point, applying patch files on top of it.
-Therefore, once the work is complete and patch files are generated, it is essential to clean up the working directory.
+When working with the `go/src` submodule, changes should not be committed directly.
+Instead, we use patch files to manage modifications.
+Since the submodule is pinned to a specific commit hash, we always start from that state and apply patch files on top.
+This approach avoids the need to maintain a fork and ensures consistency.

-Additionally, any new commits will cause `git go-patch extract` to generate new patch files.
-To return the `go/src` directory to its initial state after completing your work, run the following command:
+After generating the required patch files and completing your work, it is crucial to clean up the submodule to prevent any changes from being committed.
+To restore the submodule to its original state, execute the following command:
 ```bash
 git submodule update --init --recursive --checkout
 ```
+This ensures the submodule remains clean and aligned with its designated commit state.
+Once done, you can proceed to commit the patch files to your pull request.